binkley/kunits/README.md

 - [English units of volume](src/main/kotlin/hm/binkley/kunits/system/english/volume/wine/EnglishWineVolumes.kt)
 - [English units of weight](src/main/kotlin/hm/binkley/kunits/system/english/weight/EnglishWeights.kt)

+See also the English denominations for an example custom formatting function, `formatTraditional()` (eg, "4/2/4" for 4 pounds, 2 shillings, and 4 pence).

 Among the challenges with the English (British) systems of units is that coinages available in historic periods do not always align with expression of value.